-Edited by Ian Gabriel T. Tolledo, Robbi, Anonymous, Lynn and 4 others
+Edited by Ian Gabriel T. Tolledo, Robbi, Lynn, Liezel and 4 others

-Divorces often ends up with heartaches and confusion.
-The parent who left home tends to be the "bad one," especially for the children.
+Divorce often end up causing heartache and confusion.
+The parent who leaves home is often looked at as the "bad one," especially from the children's point of view.
 We have to admit that not all relationships are meant to be, despite our efforts to sustain a lasting marriage.
-Co-parenting amicably with an ex is essential for the children's stability and their relationship with both parents.
-If you are the parent left with your child/children, your kid may take his or her mother or father's absence as a very negative thing and it may cause him or her to hate or develop hateful feeling altogether with the parent.
-Parent divorce acceptance differs depending on the age and maturity of your children.
+Co-parenting amicably with an ex is essential for the children's stability and their healthy relationship with both parents.
+If you are the parent left with your child/children, your kid may take his or her mother or father's absence as a very negative thing and it may cause him or her to hate or develop hateful feelings toward that parent.
+The way, and the time it takes for each child to accept their parent's divorce, depends on the age, maturity and character of each child.
 This wiki will show you how to avoid disrespect to the absent parent.

 - 2 Forgiveness

 - 4 Communication

 - 5 Insisting Values vs. Control

 Set up a Conversation/Meeting

 There is good timing and bad timing.
 When preparing for a talk with your kids regarding this matter, it's better if you have rehearsed or jotted down notes on the things you want to talk about or address.
 This may sound tedious, but it helps.
 Understand that kids and children alike have short attention spans, so be brief and comprehensive with the conversation.